 In recent years, we have had a devastating global credit crunch, the longest and deepest recession since the 1930s and then the impact of Covid.
 Yet, despite this financial and economic upheaval, UK house prices have bucked the trend, avoided a major collapse and now exceeded pre-crash levels.
 The economics of Covid have even made house prices (outside city centres) more expensive and the feasibility of working from home increases.

 It is true that in the first years of the credit crunch, UK house prices did fall 20%.
 But, this proved a temporary blip and the ratio of house prices to earnings continue to rise.

 Average selling house prices according to the Nationwide

-According to the Nationwide, house prices are now above their 2007 peak.
+According to the Nationwide, house prices are now well above their 2007 peak.

 This graph shows that since the 1970s, house prices have risen significantly – even adjusted for inflation.

 More worryingly, the ratio of house prices to income continues to remain above long-term trends.

 This shows the ratio of house price to incomes for all buyers.
 House price to income ratios are more than double levels seen in the mid-1990s.

 It is also worth noting there is a sharp north-south divide.
 House price rises in London are particularly unaffordable.

 What explains the continued lack of affordability for the UK housing market?